Q: Will the family glitch fix help my family?

 Tanya and Renee

 Tanya’s employer offers health coverage, but Renee’s does not.
 For Tanya to enroll just herself in her employer’s health plan, the monthly payroll deduction is $245.
 That’s a little over 5% of their household income, so Tanya’s coverage offer is considered affordable.
-(In 2022, the affordability limit is 9.61% of household income; in 2023, it will be 9.12% of household income.)
+(In 2023, the affordability limit is 9.12% of household income.)

-Under current rules, that means nobody in the household qualifies for premium subsidies if they were to buy a marketplace plan instead of taking the employer-sponsored coverage.
+Under the rules that were in place from 2014 through 2022, that meant nobody in the household qualified for premium subsidies if they were to buy a marketplace plan instead of taking the employer-sponsored coverage.
 Unfortunately, the cost to add Renee and the boys to Tanya’s insurance is $1,100/month.
-So covering the whole family on Tanya’s insurance will run them $1,345/month, or 29% of their household income.
+So covering the whole family on Tanya’s insurance will cost them $1,345/month, or 29% of their household income.

-Under current rules, Renee can either enroll in Tanya’s plan – with nearly 20% of their household income going to health insurance premiums – or she can pay full price for a health plan in the marketplace.
-(In their area, these plans range from $372/month to $621/month.)
-Renee is squarely caught by the family glitch.
+Without the family glitch fix, Renee could either enroll in Tanya’s plan – with nearly 20% of their household income going to health insurance premiums – or she could pay full price for a health plan in the marketplace.
+(In their area, these plans range from $389/month to $735/month in 2023.)
+Renee was squarely caught by the family glitch prior to 2023.

-If the new IRS rules were already in effect, Tanya would be able to qualify for a premium subsidy of $377 per month.
-This would make her marketplace plan options range in price from $0/month to $244/month.
-Even if she selects the most expensive option, the total cost for Tanya’s employer-sponsored plan and Renee’s marketplace plan would still be under $500/month.
+But under the new IRS rules, Tanya would be able to qualify for a premium subsidy of $410 per month.
+This makes her marketplace plan options range in price from $0/month to $326/month.
+Even if she selects the most expensive option, the total cost for Tanya’s employer-sponsored plan and Renee’s marketplace plan would still be under $600/month.
 (Note that the subsidies are larger than they used to be, as a result of the American Rescue Plan.
-The Inflation Reduction Act extends the enhanced subsidies through 2025.)
+And the Inflation Reduction Act extends the enhanced subsidies through 2025.)

 Daunte and Natasha